RodrigoUma/Mi-nuevo-proyecto/README.md

 # Mi-nuevo-proyecto
 Building IA
 created by Reaktor Innovations and University of Helsinki.
-Copy the template, paste it to your GitHub README and edit! -->

 # Project Title

 Final project for the Building AI course